ockam

 Arguments

-Name assigned to Relay that will be deleted
+Name assigned to the Relay

 Options